jrquick17/jquery-delay-text/README.md

 ## About ##

-A light weight Angular 2+ service for checking internet speed
+A jQuery function for making text appear with more spazaz.

 * Try out [the demo](https://jquery-delay-text.jrquick.com) to see it in action!
 * Visit [my website](https://jrquick.com) for other cool projects!